 If you’re Maori or Pasifika and aged between 16 and 40, listen up!
 NZMA now offers FREE Maori and Pasifika Trades Training in construction and painting & plastering.
 Take advantage of the building boom, and start training now.

 Love sports and fitness?
 Interested in food and nutrition?
-Turn your passion into a career, with this FREE 18-week foundation course designed by New Zealand’s very own rugby league legend Graham Lowe.
+Turn your passion into a career, with this FREE 18-week foundation course.

 Want to make a meaningful difference in people’s lives?
 Become a healthcare professional!
 Whether you want to get a good job fast, or gain a degree, NZMA’s health programmes are the ideal springboard into this rewarding sector.